i1li/i1li.github.io/README.md

 [Demo site](https://y0.netlify.app/) contains my personal writing, feel free to fork this repo and use it as a template.

-Quickstart: Open a terminal in the project directory, and enter
+Quickstart: Open a terminal in the project directory, and enter:
 ```bash
 npm i express
 node serv.js